A New/Old Story

 We Are Stories

 Story by story, we create our world.
 We are stories – and so stories become our most powerful sources of wayfinding in an uncertain time.
 The stories we create and share are everything.
 Research in marketing, politics, and social change shows the thing is far less important than the story of the thing.
+As our stories crumble, we crumble – individually and collectively.
+People are feeling fear and uncertainty about what the future holds for them and even the human species.
+Deep narratives from our past are breaking down and we're trying to recraft them.

 If we can individually and collectively make some good sense, we can act in ways that make sense.
 Story is the most effective way human beings have to navigate through the world, find psychological cover, nurture healing, imagine possibilities, pass values on to generations that follow us.
 Stories can tell us about places other than the here and now.
 They present us with situations we haven't experienced and may never experience.
 Stories bring mental order to chaos, some meaning to the seemingly meaningless.
 Stories also provide us with a collective decision-making matrix.